hemanthakumar14/twitterscrapping-/README.md

 Results:

-       You have to build a solution that should be able to scrape the twitter data and store that in the database and allow the user to download the data with multiple data formats.
+       I have to build a solution that should be able to scrape the twitter data and store that in the database and allow the user to download the data with multiple data formats.